 Chi square (ꭓ2) test was used to analyze the data of gastrointestinal helminths found in the 150 gastrointestinal tracts.
 This showed that there was no significant difference in parasitic infection based on the number of helminth species (P = .22).
-Table 3 shows the helminth parasites found in 150 gastrointestinal tracts examined.
+Table 3. shows the helminth parasites found in 150 gastrointestinal tracts examined.
 There was no trematode or Eimeria spp. parasite present in this study.

 Table 3.
 Helminth parasites found in 150 gastrointestinal tracts sampled.